-If you are looking for an image that screams coronavirus, it might be the face mask.
+If you’re looking for an image that screams coronavirus, it might be the face mask.
 The thin-folded material stretched across a wearer’s nose and mouth, then fastened behind their ears, has become part of the uniform for millions who wear masks to cover up when they venture out.

-The images have convinced people that wearing face masks prevents transmission of COVID-19.
+People in our community and the nation are hopeful that wearing a face mask will help to prevent the transmission of COVID-19.
 The shelves in stores that usually stock them are empty.
-People who have hoarded masks are selling them online for astronomical prices.
-Masks have become so scarce that worried people are using any kind of mask they can get their hands on, or making their own.
+Some people are hoarding masks and selling them online for astronomical prices.
+They’ve become so scarce that people are using any kind of mask they can get their hands on – even resorting to making their own.

 There are two main types of medical masks:

 Surgical masks, also called face masks, are usually made of pleated paper or other non-woven material.
-They are often worn by surgeons to prevent their fluids, such as coughs or sneezes, from contaminating the operating area.
+They’re worn by surgeons to prevent their fluids, such as coughs or sneezes, from contaminating the operating area.
 They fit loosely and are not designed to filter out the smallest airborne particles.

-N95 respirators, often referred to as masks, must be sized to the wearer so they fit snugly around the mouth and nose.
+N95 respirators, another type of mask, must be sized to the wearer so they fit snugly around the mouth and nose.
 The 95 in the name refers to the fact that they filter out 95% of airborne particles.
 These masks must meet specifications established by the National Institute for Occupational Safety and Health.

 What is the correct way to wear a mask?

-If you are wearing a mask, it’s important that you know how to put it on, take it off and dispose of if correctly.
+If you’re wearing a mask, it’s important that you know how to put it on, take it off and dispose of if correctly.
 The World Health Organization has these recommendations:

 - Before putting on a mask, clean your hands with an alcohol-based sanitizer or wash them thoroughly with soap and water.